Geoffrey-McGregor/CHMC-Codes/README.md

 **Compact PGauss** contains codes for sampling the p-Generalized Gaussian distribution.

 # Compact Chi:
-Here you find four executable files associated with Figures from the paper: CompactConvergence, CompactHeatmapD, CompactHeatmapP and Compact Violin.
+Here you find four executable files associated with figures from the paper: CompactConvergence, CompactHeatmapD, CompactHeatmapP and Compact Violin.

 Running _CompactViolin_ will reproduce Figure 1 from the paper